 Page

 references

 (inclusive)

 Cautionary Statement Regarding Forward-Looking Statements 5 to 6

 U.S. Information 6 to 7

 Available Information 7

 Presentation of Financial and Other Information 7 to 12

 Risk Factors 14 to 47

 Enforcement of Judgments and Service of Process 48

 Overview of the Group and the Program 51 to 60

 Form of the Notes 61 to 65

 Terms and Conditions of the Notes 82 to 118

 Use of Proceeds 119

 Summary Financial and Other Data 120 to 122

 Capitalization of the Group 123

 Business of the Group 124 to 156

 Risk Management 157 to 170

 Management 171 to 181

 Ownership 182 to 184

 Related Party Transactions 185

 Turkish Banking System 186 to 188

-Turkish Regulatory Environment 189 to 216
+Turkish Regulatory Environment.
+189 to 216

 Book-Entry Clearance Systems 217 to 221

 Taxation 222 to 225

 Certain Considerations for ERISA and other U.S. Employee Benefit Plans 226

 Subscription and Sale and Transfer and Selling Restrictions 227 to 238

 Appendix 1 - Overview of Significant Differences Between IFRS and the BRSA

 Accounting and Reporting Regulations 243 to 244

-- (b) the independent auditors' audit reports and audited consolidated BRSA financial statements of the Group as of and for each of the years ended December 31, 2013, 2014 and 2015, - (c) the independent auditors' audit reports and audited unconsolidated BRSA financial statements of the Bank as of and for each of the years ended December 31, 2013, 2014 and 2015, - (d) the independent auditors' audit reports and audited consolidated IFRS financial statements of the Group as of and for each of the years ended December 31, 2013, 2014 and 2015 (the "IFRS Financial Statements"), - (e) the independent auditors' review report and unaudited consolidated BRSA financial statements of the Group as of and for the six month period ended June 30, 2016, and
+- (b) the audited consolidated BRSA financial statements of the Group as of and for each of the years ended December 31, 2014, 2015 and 2016 (including any notes thereto and the independent auditor's report thereon), - (c) the audited unconsolidated BRSA financial statements of the Bank as of and for each of the years ended December 31, 2014, 2015 and 2016 (including any notes thereto and the independent auditor's report thereon), and - (d) the audited consolidated IFRS financial statements of the Group as of and for each of the years ended December 31, 2014 and 2015 (including any notes thereto and the independent auditor's report thereon, the "IFRS Financial Statements").